Our selection of tours departing daily from Reykjavik harbor.

 Humpback whales are seen very frequently on whale watching tours in Iceland.
 They are also known as the liveliest creatures of the large sea mammals.
 They roll over, leap, slap and splash with their fins and flukes on the surface.
 Sometimes they stick their heads up out of the water, showing curiosity towards the boats.

 Where and When to See Humpback Whales in Iceland: These energetic and tourist-friendly behaviors bring pure joy to everyone.
 There is a pretty good chance that you will see a humpback whale on any whale watching tour in Iceland, especially in North and West Iceland.

 The blue whale is the largest animal on earth.
 The longest blue whale on record measured over about 200 tons two times heavier than the largest of the dinosaurs.
-Blue whales are most commonly seen on whale watching tours from North Iceland in summer.
+Blue whales are most commonly seen on tours from North Iceland in summer.

 Minke whales are the other most common type of whale spotted around Iceland.
 They are also known for their curiosity and for approaching the boats closely.
 Sometimes they dive under the boats and then stick their heads up out of the sea.
 This behavior is called spy-hopping.
 They are most commonly seen in the summer months around north and west Iceland.
 They prefer shallow waters and the coastal areas.